 Mark Roberts “

 Sally put the letter down, unfolded her legs and made a pit stop to the kitchen.
 Instead of refilling the glass she grabbed the bottle and brought it back with her.
 Habit made her check her phone.
 Two texts from Simon.
 She stopped, thought about answering but then looked back at the letters and changed her mind.
-Instead she switched off the phone, threw it in her bag and swallowed another mouthful of wine.
+Instead she switched off the phone and threw it in her bag.
 She didn’t have the energy to deal with Simon tonight.
-She sat back on the sofa, picked up the second envelope and opened it.
+She sat back on the sofa and picked up the second envelope.

 “14th June, 1964,